DimensionDev/Mask-Network-Legal/arweave/file-service/plugin-terms.md

 - This service is a combination of multiple independent sub-services.
 The providers of these sub-services (including and without limitation to Dimension and Arweave) may comply with court orders and search warrants from law enforcement authorities.

+## Technical Summary

+This Plugin encrypts the selected file with an AES Key (FileKey) to get Encrypted File (EF) and publishes EF on the Arweave network.
+Arweave provides a file storage service and an HTTPS interface to retrieve stored files.
+Also, this Plugin generates a Landing Page (LP) and publishes it on Arweave.
+The Plugin writes FileKey and the URL of the LP into the Post, so that everyone who can decrypt the post can visit the Landing Page.
+When clicking "Download File" in the Snippet under the Post, Maskbook will open the Landing Page.
+The Landing Page requests all active tabs in the browser to present the FileKey.
+Maskbook will receive this request and will provide the FileKey.
+The Landing Page gets the FileKey and tries verifying the given FileKey.
+If it is correct, the Landing Page will download the EF from Arweave and will decrypt it.
+The visitor can then preview it and save it to the local machine.

 ## Miscellaneous Disclaimers

 - Due to technical limitations, the upload progress cannot be very accurate.